 - The Texas Historical Commission (THC) is the state agency for historic preservation.
 THC staff works with citizens and organizations to preserve Texas' architectural, archaeological, and cultural landmarks; has Rules and Regulations about preservation.

 The site includes an archive of The Medallion magazine.
-For issues older than 2011, please visit the Cornette Library Government Documents Department.
+For issues older than 2011, please visit the Cornette Library Government Documents Unit.

 U. S. Government Agencies